stephaneVercouillieBMID/slate/source/login.html.md

 Upon clicking this button, we will open a modal view which contains a field that need to be filled by the end user with it’s phone number.
 Note that mobile web users will skip the phone number step, as they use the itsme® mobile app directly to authenticate.

-itsme® provides a button <a href="generator" target="blank">https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548</a> for you to include in your HTML file.

 ## 3.3.
 Crafting your client authentication method